brendanzab/language-garden/elab-stlc-bidirectional-stratify/README.md

 Statically typed languages tend to evolve dependently typed features over time, and if the surface syntax is not prepared to handle it, this can lead to awkward compromises to avoid syntactic ambiguities.
-For examples of such workarounds, see the braces in Rust’s generic constant arguments, first class modules in OCaml, and the various challenges in preparing GHC to support dependent types.
+Examples of such workarounds are the braces in Rust’s generic constant arguments, the syntax for first class modules in OCaml, and the various challenges in preparing GHC to support dependent types.

-This elaborator takes a surface language that appears to be a full-spectrum dependently typed language and stratifies it into a simply typed lambda calculus.
-The idea is that this could retain syntactic room in the surface language to allow language features like dependent types to be added later on.
+This elaborator takes a combined type and expression language and stratifies it into a simply typed lambda calculus.
+This retains syntactic room in the surface language for language features like dependent types to be added later on.
-It also has the benefit of using a consistent syntax for types and expressions, which some programmers prefer.

 For example the following program: